OpenLinkSoftware/Virtuoso.NET/README.md

-# Interaction with Virtuoso using Microsoft .NET Frameworks
+# Interacting with Virtuoso using Microsoft .NET Frameworks
 Collection of sample .Net-Framework based applications for interacting with Virtuoso